Infineon/mtb-example-optiga-mqtt-client/README.md

 #### mbed TLS configuration

-For a successful TLS communication, make sure that only supported handshake methods are selected in you mbed TLS configuration file.
+For a successful TLS communication, make sure that only supported handshake methods are selected in your mbed TLS configuration file.

 To do this, do **one** of the following: